 1. A generic medicine contains the same active substance(s) as the reference medicine, and it is used at the same dose(s) to treat the same disease(s).
 The active substances are the original medication.

 2. A generic medicine’s inactive ingredients, name, appearance and packaging can be different.
 Different trade laws will influence how this works in different countries. e.g. trademark laws in the US do not allow a generic drug to look exactly like other drugs already on the market.

 3. Even though they contain the same reference drug, generic medicines still need to go through an approval process.
 This is an important point as the less scrupulous online sites selling generic drugs may not have the same levels of approval rigour.

 4. Generic drugs tend to be cheaper because applicants do not have to repeat animal and clinical (human) studies that were required of the brand-name medicines to demonstrate safety and effectiveness.
 When multiple generic companies are approved to market a single product, more competition exists in the marketplace, which typically results in lower prices for patients.
 Sometimes it forces the original patent holder to reduce their own prices.

-As at 22 Apr 2021, to the best of my knowledge, Octreotide is the only somatostatin analogue to have generic versions.
-An example of this is given below.
+There have been several Octreotide generics for some time.
+Examples of given below.
 Patients should contact me if I need to add others to the list – this will help other patients who become concerned by the different naming.